Azure/azure-powershell/src/Migrate/docs/Set-AzMigrateServerReplication.md

 ```

 ### -InputObject
-Specifies the machine object of the replicating server to be updated.
+Specifies the replicating server for which the properties need to be updated.
+The server object can be retrieved using the Get-AzMigrateServerReplication cmdlet.
 To construct, see NOTES section for INPUTOBJECT properties and create a hash table.

 ```yaml